Swaption

-A swaption is an option granting its owner the right but not the obligation to enter into an underlying swap.
-Although options can be traded on a variety of swaps, the term "swaption" typically refers to options on interest rate swaps.
+A swaption (a portmanteau of "swap" and "option") is an option granting its owner the right but not the obligation to enter into an underlying swap on specified terms at a future date.
+In practice the term is most commonly used for options on interest rate swaps, where the holder has the right to enter into a fixed-for-floating interest rate swap.